READY TO MEET NOW?Schedule Your Consultation

 I'm the oldest of four, with a sister just younger than me and two little half-brothers.
 I took an unusual route getting to where I am today.
 I went straight into the work force after high school and did not give much thought to academia.
 But after losing my “dream” job as a police officer, I shifted my focus back to school and completed my undergraduate degree in psychology.
 I quickly realized that an ex-police officer with a psychology essentially had no marketable job skills, and I got myself into law school.

 After marrying my far better half, we resolved to make our big move west.
 I had always been drawn to this part of the country, and my wife is an Idaho native who had been feeling a strong urge to move back west for some time.
 We researched, planned, got our bar admissions (she's a lawyer, too), and sold our home back in Maryland.
 We settled on picturesque Vashon Island, the home of so many of my fondest childhood memories.
-We are welcoming our first child in December of this year.
+We welcomed our first child in December of 2019.

 My favorite stress reliever is cooking a big meal.
 My dad taught me to cook, which is to say, he taught me how to understand ingredients and use them without a formal recipe.
 I usually cook while I listen to music, which can be anything from John Prine to Benny Goodman to AC/DC.
 I play at the guitar when I'm not cooking, although not especially well.
 I also enjoy hiking our region's spectacular mountains and forests, sampling local food, wine, and craft beer, and simply looking out over my deck and soaking in the view of Puget Sound and Mt.
 Rainier.